What Are Photovoltaic Panels Prices?

+Prices can vary from supplier to supplier.
 As green energy grows more popular and technological advances are introduced, prices of photovoltaic panels keep decreasing, making them increasingly more accessible for everyone.
-Installing a solar system is still a significant investment, but it comes with many advantages.
-Aside from the obvious one - autonomously generating clean, green energy - you should be aware of a few more.

-The Cost Advantages of Investing in Photovoltaic Panels
+5 Cost Advantages of Investing in PV Panels

-- Large systems will produce excess energy that you can sell back to the grid to generate profit.
-Having a solar battery storage system to store more energy is also a good option.
+- Large systems will produce excess energy that you can sell back to the grid to generate profit, thanks to the Smart Export Guarantee (SEG).
+Alternatively you can purchase a solar battery storage system to store that surplus electricity.
 With a decline in solar battery storage system costs, the investment will be paid off in a shorter period than before.

-- After the initial investment, you will not need to spend any more money on the system, since it needs little to no maintenance.
+- After the initial investment, you will not need to spend any more money on the system, since solar panel cleaning and maintenance is so simple.

 - The lifespan of photovoltaic panels is very long.
-They are guaranteed to work (hence to maintain at least 80% of their efficiency) for 25 years, but the average lifespan is between 30 and 40 years.
-They are tested to resist to tough weather conditions, and to deliver standard performance even extreme temperatures, ranging from -40C to 90C.
+They are guaranteed to work (hence to maintain at least 80% of their efficiency) for 25 years, but the average lifespan is between 25-30 years.

-- Larger systems such as 5 kWh and 6 kWh have a shorter payback time and offer more value for money: the bigger the system, the lower will the price per watt be.
+- Larger systems, such as a 5kW solar panel system or a 6kW solar panel system generally have a shorter payback time and offer more value for money: the bigger the system, the lower the price per watt will be.

-- Small and mid-range solar systems will produce a certain percentage of the electricity you need and lead to huge savings on energy bills, while large ones can allow you to become completely independent from the grid and generate all the power you need, and more.
+- Small and mid-range solar systems will produce a certain percentage of the electricity you need and lead to huge savings on energy bills.
+With a 3kW system you can expect annual savings of £160 on your electricity bills.
+With large PV systems, you can become completely independent from the grid and generate all the power you need, and more.

 Factors Influencing Photovoltaic Panels Prices